lennylmiller/kudo-assignment/NOTES.md

 ### Todo

 - [ ] Login and Logout Toolbar Butons do not show up. app.component's isLoggedIn$ and isLoggedOut$ is not working.
+- [ ] Saving the user while answering question is BUGGED.

 - [x] Way of impersonating/logging in as an existing user.
 - [x] Know Who the logged in user is.